Furqan666-uno/perpex_1/README.md

-# NOTE: For this project we are using celery and celery beats, so we will be three terminals running for this project
+# NOTE: For this project we are using celery and celery beats, so we will be running three terminals at the same time for this project

 - Terminal_1-> py manage.py runserver
 - Terminal_1-> celery -A backend beat -l info